 Although unemployment rates have declined slightly since their unprecedented peak in April 2020, many people are still experiencing unemployment.
 If you are one of the many people experiencing financial difficulties, please refer to Liberty Bay’s services to help you through this crisis.
-In addition, extended unemployment income and benefits (EB) are being provided in 37 states, including Massachusetts, with additional weeks of federal benefits available through the end of 2020.

 Liberty Bay is here to help our members as much as we can, particularly as the second stimulus package has still not passed.
 Read on for 8 ideas to help you stretch your unemployment income.